aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 - A **round number** is a shared counter used to select leaders during an [epoch](#epoch) of the consensus protocol.

+### RPC

+- Remote Procedure Call (RPC) serves as blockchain router or messanger by linking wallets, CLI, and Dapps with the Aptos blockchain.

 ## S

+### SDKs

+- Aptos software development kits (SDKs) are a set of tools that enables a developer to create a custom app that can be connected or added to another program.
+With the help of these tools, programmers can develop apps for a specific platform.
+Find out more at: [Use the Aptos SDKs](https://aptos.dev/sdks/index/).

 ### Sequence Number